thc2cat/subayes/README.md

 Spammer uses a lot of differents subjects, sometime with wrong spelling and garbage.

-Purpose of this project is a basic classifier able to detect spam from mail subjects.
+Purpose of this project is a basic classifier able to detect spam from mail subjects better than grep.

 subayes read stdin line and output them on stdout with prefix "Spam: " or "Ham: ".

+**Training db is really important, unknown words will be classified with most learned class.**

 ## Basics